SiXoS/qr-game-app/README.md

 1. The game is terminated if a program iteration, or game loop, takes more than a second to run.
 2. If a game has a very low frame rate it is terminated.
-3. TODO: If the system signals very low memory, the game is terminated.
+3. If the system signals very low memory, the game is terminated.